 Our Board meets on a regularly scheduled basis during the year to review significant developments affecting us and to act on matters requiring Board approval.
 It also holds special meetings when an important matter requires Board action between scheduled meetings.
 Members of senior management regularly attend meetings of our Board and its committees to report on and discuss their areas of responsibility.
 Directors are expected to attend Board meetings, meetings of committees on which they serve and stockholder meetings.
-During 2020, our Board held 17 meetings and committees of our Board held a total of 26 meetings.
-Each of our directors attended 75% or more of the meetings of our Board and the committees on which he or she served that were held during the period for which he or she was a director or committee member.
-All of our directors attended our 2020 virtual annual meeting of stockholders.
+During 2021, our Board held 9 meetings and committees of our Board held a total of 25 meetings.
+Each of our current directors attended 75% or more of the meetings of our Board and the committees on which he or she served.
+All of our current directors attended our 2021 virtual annual meeting of stockholders.

 Each regularly scheduled Board meeting normally concludes with a session between our CEO and the other directors.
-This provides a platform for discussions outside the presence of the non-Board management attendees, as well as an opportunity for the independent directors to go into executive session (without the CEO and Chair) if requested by any director.
+This provides a platform for discussions outside the presence of the non-Board management attendees, as well as an opportunity for the independent directors to go into executive session (without the Chair and CEO) if requested by any director.
 The independent directors may meet in executive session, without the Chair, at any time, and are scheduled for such independent executive sessions at each regularly scheduled Board meeting.
 As Lead Independent Director, Mr. Rabaut presides at executive sessions of independent directors.